Xu Deshuai: China U-19

-Jia Xiuquan was appointed as head coach of China national youth football team for preparing 2008 Olympic Games and he started his planning after 2005 FIFA World Youth Championship.
-He selected Xu Deshuai for training section for a four-nation mini-tournament Grand Royal Challenge Cup in Burma in 2005.
+Jia Xiuquan was appointed as head coach of China's national youth football team for preparing 2008 Olympic Games and he started his planning after 2005 FIFA World Youth Championship.
+He selected Xu for the training section for a four-nation mini-tournament Grand Royal Challenge Cup in Burma in 2005.
 However, he did not go to Burma for the tournament.

-Xu Deshuai was called up by the China national under-19 football team between 11 and 15 April in 2006 for a four-nation mini-tournament 24th Torneio International do Porto in Portugal.
+Xu was called up by the China national under-19 football team between 11 and 15 April 2006 for a four-nation mini-tournament 24th Torneio International do Porto in Portugal.
 He scored a goal in the match against Portugal.

-He also was called up to China's U-19 squad for the game against Japan's U-20 national team on 26 April 2006, but he did not enter the match.
+Xu also was called up to China's U-19 squad for the game against Japan's U-20 national team on 26 April 2006, but he did not enter the match.